mohan696matlab/Unsupervised-_Fault_Detection-Industrial_Process/README.md

 n this video, viewers will learn about K-means distance based anomaly detection and how it can be applied to the Tennessee Eastman Process dataset.
 The video will explain how K-means distance is used to identify anomalies in data and discuss the advantages of using this approach over traditional machine learning models.
 The video will also provide a step-by-step demonstration of how to perform K-means distance based anomaly detection on the Tennessee Eastman Process dataset.

-Video 7: XAI Method on Autoencoders
+Video 7: One Class SVM and Isolation Forest

-In this video, we will introduce Explainable AI (XAI) and demonstrate how it can be used on autoencoders to explain the anomalies detected by the model.
-We will also discuss the importance of XAI in complex industrial processes.
+In this video, we will introduce One Class SVM and Isolation Forest and demonstrate how it can be used for anomalies detection.

 Average F1 score (average='macro') obtained from various methods on this dataset with Unsupervised Learning excluding Fault Number 3 and 9
 | Method                                    | F1 Score |Accuracy|